jreisinger/runp/README.md

 <...snip...>
 ```

 It's 63 seconds vs 9 seconds.
 Not bad.

-There's also a related blog [post](https://jreisinger.github.io/blog2/posts/runp/) (with a movie! :-).
+You might also like to see a related blog [post](https://jreisinger.github.io/blog2/posts/runp/) (with a movie! :-).

 ## Installation